 Artists in Residence

-Her current work explores perception, the limitations of art and the artist’s control over a viewer’s response.
+Josephine's current work explores perception, the limitations of art and the artist’s control over a viewer’s response.
 With an eclectic set of inspirations, the work combines elements of modern abstraction, with the romanticism of the early to mid-19th century.

-The works experiment with how much information needs to exist in a piece, for it to be perceived and accepted as art and questions why a viewer instinctively objectifies and tries to ‘makes sense’ of abstraction - composing naturalistic images from unintended shapes and forms.
+Devoid of a prevailing narrative, the works experiment with how much information needs to exist in a piece, for it to be perceived and accepted as art and questions why a viewer instinctively objectifies and tries to ‘makes sense’ of abstraction - composing naturalistic images from unintended shapes and forms.

-Working with traditional print techniques in an experimental and non-traditional way, She produces a large quantity of prints which then go through a selection process, which she considers as instrumental to her practice as the printing itself.
+Working with traditional print techniques in an experimental and non-traditional way, Josephine produces a large quantity of prints which then go through a selection process, which she considers as instrumental to her practice as the printing itself.
 Using traditional Japanese Aesthetics as a guiding principle, subtlety and detail are critical - the smallest of details can mark an image as either too literal, or as an image lacking in content.